 Payments to you of interest on a note, and amounts withheld from such payments, if any, generally will be required to be reported to the IRS and to you.
+Copies of these information returns may also be made available to the tax authorities of the country in which you reside under the provisions of a specific treaty or agreement.

-U.S. backup withholding generally will not apply to payments to you of interest on a note if the certification requirements described in "Tax Consequences to Non-U.S. Holders-U.S. Federal Income Tax Withholding" are met or you otherwise establish an exemption, provided that we do not have actual knowledge or reason to know that you are a United States person.
+U.S. backup withholding tax generally will not apply to payments to you of interest on a note if the certification requirements described in "Material U.S. Federal Income Tax Consequences to Non-U.S. Holders-Interest on the Notes" are met or you otherwise establish an exemption, provided that neither we nor our paying agent have actual knowledge or reason to know that you are a "United States person," as defined in the Code.

-Payment of the proceeds of a disposition (including a retirement or redemption) of a note effected by the U.S. office of a U.S. or foreign broker will be subject to information reporting requirements and backup withholding unless you properly certify under penalties of perjury as to your foreign status and certain other conditions are met or you otherwise establish an exemption.
+Payment of the proceeds of a disposition (including a redemption or retirement) of a note effected by the U.S. office of a U.S. or foreign broker will be subject to information reporting requirements and backup withholding unless you properly certify under penalties of perjury as to your foreign status and certain other conditions are met or you otherwise establish an exemption.
 Information reporting requirements and backup withholding generally will not apply to any payment of the proceeds of the disposition of a note effected outside the United States by a foreign office of a broker.
-However, unless such broker has documentary evidence in its records that you are a non- U.S. holder and certain other conditions are met, or you otherwise establish an exemption, information reporting will apply to a payment of the proceeds of the disposition of a note effected outside the United States by such broker if it:
+However, unless such a broker has documentary evidence in its records that you are a non-U.S. holder and certain other conditions are met, or you otherwise establish an exemption, information reporting will apply to a payment of the proceeds of the disposition of a note effected outside the United States by such a broker if it:

-- is a United States person; - is a foreign person that derives 50% or more of its gross income for certain periods from the conduct of a trade or business in the United States; - is a controlled foreign corporation for U.S. federal income tax purposes; or - is a foreign partnership that, at any time during its taxable year, has more than 50% of its income or capital interests owned by United States persons or is engaged in the conduct of a U.S. trade or business.
+- is a "United States person" as defined in the Code; - is a foreign person that derives 50% or more of its gross income for certain periods from the conduct of a U.S. trade or business; - is a controlled foreign corporation for U.S. federal income tax purposes; - is a U.S. branch of a foreign bank or a foreign insurance company; or - is a foreign partnership that, at any time during its taxable year, has more than 50% of its income or capital interests owned by "United States persons," as defined in the Code, or is engaged in the conduct of a U.S. trade or business.

+A holder that does not provide a correct taxpayer identification number may be subject to penalties.
 Backup withholding is not an additional tax.
 Any amount withheld under the backup withholding rules is allowable as a credit against your U.S. federal income tax liability, if any, and a refund may be obtained if the amounts withheld exceed your actual U.S. federal income tax liability and you timely provide the required information or appropriate claim form to the IRS.

-New Legislation
+Recent Legislation

-For tax years beginning on or after January 1, 2013, an additional Unearned Income Medicare Contribution tax of 3.8% will be imposed upon the "net investment income" of certain non-U.S. holders.
-(See "Tax Consequences to U.S. Holders-New Legislation").
+For tax years beginning on or after January 1, 2013, an additional Unearned Income Medicare Contribution tax of 3.8% will be imposed upon the "net investment income" of certain non-U.S. holders that are estates or trusts.
+(See "Material U.S. Federal Income Tax Consequences to U.S. Holders-Recent Legislation").